I have a rather love-hate relationship with radishes.

 A cup of radish contains 19 calories, 4 gram carbohydrate, 2 gram fiber and 1 gram protein.
 Some other nutrients like 29mg of calcium, 0.4mg of iron, 11.6mg of magnesium, 23.2mg of phosphorous and 270mg of potassium are also present.
 Since a good proportion of these nutrients are available in radish, it must be included as a part of your diet every day.

+So, this was about radish nutritional benefits and why it is essential.
 Though sometimes pungent in taste, radishes are full of nutrients, as you must have realized from the post above.
 Daily consumption of radishes tends to keep us fit and healthy, especially in summers.

 Go and enjoy this root vegetable!